 Rose water has many uses, from cosmetics to food.
-Learn recipes, uses, and where to get this great product for your home!
+Learn recipes, uses, and how to make this at home.

 Rose water is very popular in the beauty industry.
 It is widely used as a skin toner, especially for very dry or fair skin.

 In foods, rose water can be found in many dishes.
 It is a popular additive to Greek dishes, especially desserts.
 Greek delis are a good source for quality syrups.
 In the Middle East and Turkey, it is frequently used as a flavoring for meats.
-It is definitely an acquired taste though!
-Flower scents and tastes are often associated with perfumes and soaps here in the US.
-In fact.
-Westerners often will comment that the meals taste "soapy" at first, but soon learn to like it.
+It is definitely an acquired taste though.
+Flower scents and tastes are often associated with perfumes and soaps here in the western world.
+In fact people unused to the taste will oftencomment that the meals taste "soapy" at first, but soon get used it.

 Rose water is a byproduct of the oil production process, so it is made in the same way.
 Damask varieties are used, their petals crushed and steam distilled, and oil is created, along with the water byproduct.
 There are several recipes for making your own.
 The simplest involves the "sun tea" method, where petals and distilled water are combined in a tea jar and set in the sun for a few days.

 Here's another recipe and its a little more traditional:

 Copyright© 2007-2017 All Rights Reserved.
 Website design by AJ's Design Lab